Lessica/TrollRecorder/README.md

 A simple audio recorder for TrollStore.

-**Only the core codes and command line interfaces are open-sourced, in its binary format.**
+**Only the core codes and command line interfaces are open-sourced, they're distributed in its binary format.**

 ## Milestones